Rizvan Kuniev

 Rizvan Kuniev (born March 10, 1992) is a Russian professional mixed martial artist competing in the Heavyweight division of the Ultimate Fighting Championship (UFC).
+As of July 25, 2026, he is #5 in the Meta UFC heavyweight rankings.

 Mixed martial arts career

 Early career

 Kuniev would start his career on a 9–2–1 run with his only losses coming to Darko Stošić and Justin Willis.

 Kuniev would then compete for the Eagle FC Heavyweight title against Vladimir Dainenko at Eagle FC 31 winning the fight by corner stoppage.